John Chibuike: Career

-Starting his career in Enugu Rangers and made the senior team in the 2008-2009 season, in 2009 prior to the start of Allsvenskan he was bought by BK Häcken.
-Mainly being used as a defender by Rangers, after his arrival in Häcken he has been used more as a midfielder.
+Starting his career in Enugu Rangers and made the senior team in the 2008-2009 season, in 2009 before the start of Allsvenskan he was bought by BK Häcken.
+Mainly being used as a defender by Rangers, after he arrived in Häcken he has been used more as a midfielder.

 John Chibuike had a quite soft start in BK Häcken, but soon spectators around the venues saw that he had something extra.
-During his first season – 2010 he played as a midfielder and showed both good defensive and offensive skills and specially a good vision and technique.
+During his first season – 2010 he played as a midfielder and showed both good defensive and offensive skills, especially good vision and technique.
 He made 27 out of 30 games during the season scoring 3 goals and making three assists.

-In the start of Allsvenskan, season 2011 it became apparent that Chibuike had improved even more.
-Allsvenskan topscorer – and club fellow Mathias Ranégie said he was the team’s most import important player and that he very soon could see Chibuike playing on a European toplevel.
+At the start of the Allsvenskan, season 2011 it became apparent that Chibuike had improved even more.
+Allsvenskan topscorer – and club fellow Mathias Ranégie said he was the team’s most import important player and that he very soon could see Chibuike playing on a European top-level.

 On 29 August 2011, Chibuike signed a four-year contract with Norwegian side Rosenborg where he played behind a main striker.

-In the summer of 2014, Chibuike moved from Rosenborg to Turkish side Gaziantepspor, signing a four-year contract.
+In the summer of 2014, Chibuike moved from Rosenborg to the Turkish side Gaziantepspor, signing a four-year contract.

 In August 2016, Chibuike signed for AIK.